 Directives have absolutely no effect until commit is called, which we do with dectate.commit.
-This performs the actions and we can then find the result MyApp.config.
+This performs the actions and we can then find the result MyApp.config (dectate.App.config).

 The results are in MyApp.config.plugins as we set this up with config in our PluginAction.